weiguowilliam/CEAT/README.md

 pip install -r requirements.txt
 ```

+## Supplemental material

+We listed the details of Word Embedding Association Test and the words we used in validation of CEAT, IBD and UIBD in supp.pdf.

 ## Dataset
 [Reddit Comment Dataset 2014](https://files.pushshift.io/reddit/comments/) is used.
 Here's the link of raw json comment files.